statengeneraal/laws-markdown/verdrag/convention/for/the/protection/of/the/marine/environment/of/the/north-east/etc/BWBV0001119/README.md

 (ii) that part of the Atlantic Ocean north of 59° north latitude and between 44° west longitude and 42° west longitude.

-b) "Internal waters" means the waters on the landward side of the baseline from which the breadth of the territorial sea is measured, extending in the case of watercourses up to the freshwater limit.
+b) “Internal waters” means the waters on the landward side of the baseline from which the breadth of the territorial sea is measured, extending in the case of watercourses up to the freshwater limit.

-c) "Freshwater limit" means the place in a watercourse where, at low tide and in a period of low freshwater flow, there is an appreciable increase in salinity due to the presence of seawater.
+c) “Freshwater limit” means the place in a watercourse where, at low tide and in a period of low freshwater flow, there is an appreciable increase in salinity due to the presence of seawater.

-d) "Pollution" means the introduction by man, directly or indirectly, of substances or energy into the maritime area which results, or is likely to result, in hazards to human health, harm to living resources and marine ecosystems, damage to amenities or interference with other legitimate uses of the sea.
+d) “Pollution” means the introduction by man, directly or indirectly, of substances or energy into the maritime area which results, or is likely to result, in hazards to human health, harm to living resources and marine ecosystems, damage to amenities or interference with other legitimate uses of the sea.

-e) "land-based sources" means point and diffuse sources on land from which substances or energy reach the maritime area by water, through the air, or directly from the coast.
+e) “land-based sources” means point and diffuse sources on land from which substances or energy reach the maritime area by water, through the air, or directly from the coast.
 It includes sources associated with any deliberate disposal under the sea-bed made accessible from land by tunnel, pipeline or other means and sources associated with man-made structures placed, in the maritime area under the jurisdiction of a Contracting Party, other than for the purpose of offshore activities.

-f) "Dumping" means
+f) “Dumping” means

 (i) any deliberate disposal in the maritime area of wastes or other matter